headforwards-spd/headforwards-website/src/pages/info-pages/forward-thinking-software.md

           [More details →](https://www.headforwards.com/what-we-do/services/dedicated-teams/)

-          **Consultancy**
+          ### Consultancy

           A wide range of workshops and coaching engagements specific to a client’s needs from Vision and Roadmap creation to Agile coaching and Agile transformation support.
-[More details →](https://share.hsforms.com/1aRrvaaplSQC-3z6Gqj-G8Qzec3)
+[Contact us →](https://share.hsforms.com/1aRrvaaplSQC-3z6Gqj-G8Qzec3)
-    title: Our Services
+    title: Our offering
+  - type: images-component
+    imageOne: /uploads/headforwards-10.jpg
+    imageTwo: /uploads/team-5.jpg
+    flip: true
+  - type: image-copy-component
+    isRightImage: false
+    isPostit: false
+    isTwoColumns: false
+    title: "Our Agile approach to software development brings value to your business from the start. "
+    content:
+      - type: markdown-component
+        text: Projects are always defined by a client’s needs rather than a pre-defined format.
+Teams may be co-located or remote.
+They may be augmented with temporary developer resource or product, technical and facilitation consultancy.
+This flexibility can assist in rapid team creation and - in turn - rapid project starts.
+  - type: article-component
+    articles:
+      - linkText: Read more
+        link: c841a072-37c9-11ea-978f-2e728ce88125
+      - linkText: Read more
+        link: 53629a60-103a-11ea-9ef0-bd54961b4e30
+    title: ""
   - type: image-copy-component
     isRightImage: false
     isPostit: false